Sciatica and sciatic nerve pain

 - Physiotherapy.
 This treatment helps to prevent further episodes of sciatica.

 - Surgery.
-Surgery may be warranted if the sciatic nerve pain is severe and has not been relieved with appropriate manual or medical treatments.
+Surgery may be recommended if the sciatic nerve pain is severe and has not been relieved with appropriate non-surgical treatments.

 Although sciatica can be very painful, it is rare for the disorder to cause permanent nerve damage.
 Most sciatica pain syndromes result from inflammation and will usually get better within a few weeks.